jhnwu3/BioNetGMMFit/README.md

 # **CyGMM**
 CyGMM is a C++ software designed for parameter estimation of CYTOF Snapshot Data.
 It takes into account both linear and nonlinear models of evolution for estimating parameters.
 Note: Repo is currently in progress to be easily deployable.
-Additional features such as [bionetgen](https://github.com/RuleWorld/bionetgen) and libroadrunner support are being added, so things may not easily run at the moment.
+Additional features such as [bionetgen](https://github.com/RuleWorld/bionetgen) and libroadrunner support are being added, so things may not easily out of the box at the moment.

 # Table of Contents
 1. [Quickstart Guide](#qstrt)